DETAILED ACTION

 14. The system according to claim 10, wherein the biological sample is blood, plasma or serum (well-understood, routine, and conventional because medical doctors routinely analyze blood, plasma, and serum for biomarkers in a patients suspected of having kidney disease).

-15. The system according to claim 12, wherein formula (II) with a correlation coefficient of R≥0.5 or R≥0.8, is used (limitations to the mathematical step).
+15. The system according to claim 12, wherein formula (II) is used with a correlation coefficient of R≥0.5 or R≥0.8, (limitations to the mathematical step).

 17. The system according to claim 12, wherein the explanatory variables further include the level of a factor selected from the group consisting of creatinine and cystatin C, and